Clerkship Director: Kim Shampain, MD ([email protected], pager # 19121)

 General Review of Course

 You can tailor this rotation to your interests as long as you get a fair variety of experience.
 You must be somewhat flexible, as the department must accommodate all students on this rotation.
-The main areas, which constitute the core of this clerkship, are fluoroscopic GI/ GU, CT, and US.
+The main areas, which constitute the core of this clerkship, are fluoroscopic GI/ GU and CT.
 Limited exposure to Body Interventional may be available if interested.
-This will be arranged Dr. Wasnik depending on availability in the other sections.
+This will be arranged Dr. Shampain depending on availability in the other sections.

 Each area involves performance of the examination and interpretation of the finished studies.
 Get involved in both!
 Document your work by filling out the provided case list (name, hospital ID number, brief radiologic diagnosis).
 Of course, save the data safely (with HIPAA compliance).